morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 * How many rules we have
 * How many resources compliant or noncompliant
 * List of noncompliant rule, you can click to the resources to check the details and remediate the resource.

+### Resources in Config:

+For each resource in the config, show the compliance state for the Timeline:

+* Configuration timeline
+* Compliance timeline

+In each time point of the timeline, you can track:

+* Configuration details
+* Change
+* Relationship: With other AWS resources
+* CloudTrail: If we want to know who changes what

+Additionally, all the data is available in S3 bucket, we can use Athena to track it.

+You can export configuration items as Json document